osic/ref-impl/documents/osa-refimpl-deploy.md

 First, Determine storage devices on nodes that will be used for object storage.
 To do that, login to one of the swift nodes, list all disks by executing __sudo fdisk -l__.
 Available disks will be in the form of __/dev/sd\<x>__ except __dev/sda__ since it hosts the Operating System.

-Then, add correct disks names under disks list in vars/swift-disks.yml
+If you still on the swift node, log out and return to your deployment node under __/opt/osic-ref-impl/playbooks__ directory and add the correct disks names under disks list in __./vars/swift-disks.yml__

     disks:
       - sdb